-When it’s colder than an occult member’s areola (or chillier than the gluteus maximus of a guy who augurs holes) it is high time to crank up your radiator.
-But a hot radiator, like your rapier wit, can really burn kids who don’t know better than to touch it.
+When the weather is getting colder, it’s high time to crank up your radiator.
+But a hot radiator can really burn kids who don’t know better than to touch it.
 So this winter, get caught up on all the ways to protect your child with these radiator childproofing ideas to prevent radiator burn.

-According to the most recent data from the Center For Disease Control (CDC), burns made up 2 percent of all nonfatal childhood injuries that require emergency department care.
-Of the 2 percent who saw an emergency doc due to scalding, contact burns, fire, etc., the majority were kids between 1 and 4 years of age.
-So basically the age of not knowing any better.
+According to data from the Centers For Disease Control and Prevention, burns make up 2% of all nonfatal childhood injuries that require emergency department care.
+Of the kids who see an emergency doctor due to scalding, contact burns, fire, etc., the majority were are between 1 and 4 years of age.
+So, basically the age of not knowing any better.
 It’s one of the best reasons to hide your radiator.

 Much like fireplaces, there is really only one way to make sure your kid doesn’t get burned by your radiator.
 The key is to not let them get near enough to touch it.
 With that in mind, there are many ways to create a barrier between your kid’s grubby fingers and the freakishly hot metal accordion skulking in your living room.